jim-easterbrook/python-gphoto2/README.rst

     sudo pip install -v gphoto2

-Note that this may take longer than you expect as the SWIG_ generated files are compiled during installation.
+Note that this may take longer than you expect as the package's modules are compiled during installation.
 The ``-v`` option increases pip_'s verbosity so you can see that it's doing something.

 Install a downloaded archive